Join the Global Breast Cancer Movement

 Lymph Node Status

 Shows whether or not cancer has spread to the lymph nodes.
-Lymph node-positive means that cancer has spread to the lymph nodes.
-Lymph node-negative means that cancer has NOT spread to the lymph nodes.
-See Lymph Nodes .
+Lymph node-positive means the lymph nodes contain cancer (the cancer has spread to the lymph nodes).
+Lymph node-negative means the lymph nodes do not contain cancer.
+See Lymph Nodes.

 Top of Document